certtools/intelmq/docs/Bots.md

  * `"default_url_protocol"`: For URLs you can give a defaut protocol which will be pretended to the data.
 Default: `"http://"`.
  * `"time_format"`: Optional.
 If `"timestamp"`, `"windows_nt"` or `"epoch_millis"` the time will be converted first.
 With the default `null` fuzzy time parsing will be used.
  * `"type"`: set the `classification.type` statically, optional
+ * `"html_parser"`: The html parser to use, by default "html.parser", can also be e.g. "lxml", have a look at https://www.crummy.com/software/BeautifulSoup/bs4/doc/

 * * *